codio/knowledge/source/instructors/authoring/guides/previewing_content.rst

 Split screen
 ************
-Another approach that works for the current page is to switch layout mode to split view mode by selecting the 2nd from left button in the header bar.
+You can switch layout mode to split view mode by selecting the 2nd from left button in the header bar.
+Split view allows you to see the edit text and the rendered text side by side.

   .. image:: /img/guides/split-button.png
      :alt: Split Button